 - Make crib sheets for your clinic cases prior to starting ST3 ie reminder of essential questions/investigations/treatments for each disease based on guidelines (see resources for some examples to get you started)

-- Think about whether you want to do an OOP EARLY (ST3 if possible).
+- Think about whether you want to do an OOP (out-of-programme) EARLY (ST3 if possible).
 OOPR in particular takes a lot of planning and due to workforce management it is necessary to provide at least 6 months notice.
 Find more info on the pages on research and medical education.

 - Don’t feel pressured into doing things just because everyone else is.
 If you have no interest in a career in academic medicine then you don’t need a PhD.
 Your energy may be better spent contributing to an ongoing project, joining a BTS committee or doing a really high quality QIP project.
 Speak to other trainees about what they are up to.